sageil/crewai-docker-image/README.md

 3. Add the llm property to your agents by adding `llm=ChatOpenAI()`
 4. Run your crew by executing `poetry run <project_name>`

-In both methods, you can also use a local mount from your host to the container by change the docker container run command with
-`docker container run -e P="myproject" --network host --name myproject -it --mount type=bind,source="$(pwd)",target=/app sageil/crewai:latest bash`

 > [!TIP]
 > When working with remote services, you can also remove the --network host part of the command as its only required to allow